Sewists: We’ve got to talk about gifts for sewing lovers.

 Build a sewing practice with… practice!

 (1) Newbie sewists, rejoice!
 Sewlebrity Mimi G.’s got ya covered with her Sew-It Academy.
 For about $12 a month, you can access video sewing lessons, a private Facebook Group, and live chats with Mimi.

-(2) Craftsy offers more than 150 online, on-demand sewing classes.
+(2) Craftsy offers more than 180 online, on-demand sewing classes.
 I’d love to take a class on patternmaking or do a session with Kenneth D. King, because he seems so wise and encouraging.
-(FYI, at this time, Craftsy doesn’t offer gift cards, so if you’d like a Craftsy class, you’ll have to give your gift givers the skinny.)
+(FYI, Craftsy doesn’t do gift certificates; instead gift givers purchase classes, kits, or supplies as presents.)